shyakachaste/shyakachaste/README.md

 Making Ideas Shine in the Digital World
 -------------------------------------------------------------------------

 Hi, I'm Shyaka Chaste, a student at Lycee de Kigali.
-I like developing websites , web apps and working on UI/UX design.
-I'm also the founder of Youth Code Camp, a community of programmers.
+I like developing websites , web apps and organizing events .
+I'm also the founder of Youth Code Camp, a community of young programmers.
 Let's chat about tech!

 * 🌍  I'm based in Rwanda,kigali
-* 🖥️  See my portfolio at [Shyaka chaste portfolio](https://shyakachaste.me/)
+* 🖥️  See my portfolio at [Shyaka chaste portfolio](https://shyakachaste.vercel.app/)
 * ✉️  You can contact me at [Email](mailto:shyakachaste1@gmail.com)

 - 📄 Know about my experiences [LinkedIn](https://www.linkedin.com/in/shyakachaste/)